 However, for a night owl like me, morning came a lot later in the day so, when not writing, I spent time trolling the vendor hall.

+Time flies when you’re having fun.
 Day one here at TFW was supposed to officially start at 4PM.
 At least that’s what I thought at first.
 Instead, things kicked for me right around ten-thirty when networking started with local bloggers and assorted horror types.
 It rapidly spun into a whirlwind of activity culminating in the opening red carpet ceremony filled with some of horror’s biggest names and rising stars.
 True to form with most horror gatherings, the stars are generally accessible and truly happy to meet fans.
-From the red carpet, festivities spilled over into the dealers’ room, which was packed with vendors, filmmakers, artists and fans.
+From the red carpet, festivities spilled over into the dealers’ room, which was … Continue reading TFW 2011 Day 1 After Action Report

 Checked into the Sheraton Grand this afternoon.
 TWF attendees were trickling in as those attending a business conference were checking out.
 This evening, though, the excitement isn’t taking place at the hotel but at the Studio Movie Grill in Lewisville where Lucky McKee is getting the red carpet treatment for his controversial latest film, “The Woman”.
 It premiered at Sundance where it angered some members of the audience who felt it was too disturbing.
 Tonight, TFW goers will experience how disturbing McGee’s vision for ourselves.
 Screening before “The Woman” is “Offspring”, Andrew van den Houte’s 2009 offering about a clan … Continue reading TWF 2011: Day 0